FrostByte0x/crawljob-api/README.md

 ---

 ## Allowed Domains
-This can be changed in the Dockerfile configuration
+This can be changed in the Dockerfile configuration using ALLOWED_DOMAINS

 Currently restricted to:
 - `1fichier.com`